-The first is the most important; second most is the third and the least important is the flare initiation point, so long it within that 'range of acceptable flare points/heights' for the airplane type, as discussed above.
+The first is the most important; second most is the third and the least important is the flare initiation point, so long as it is within that 'range of acceptable flare points/heights' for the airplane type, as discussed above.

 Finally, to reiterate, the one aim point 1 - at 1.5 rows of edge lights - and the one flare point - at the first row of edge lights - may be applied for runway edge lighting spacing of 60-90m spacing and the 4-second flare will smooth out the differences.
 See the generic spacing illustration for 60-90m edge lighting spacing in Fig 4, below: